Lip/Tongue-Tie

 How long should we do the active wound care or after care instructions?

 There isn’t a general answer for this as some heal quicker than others and we aren’t able to predict this.
 Healing occurs long after the physical appearance.
 This is because the functional aspect or oral motor development is ongoing even after the site has appeared to heal.
 Maintain follow ups with other providers on your team to determine next steps.
+Please expect anywhere between 3-5 weeks of aftercare depending on the releases performed.

 How long should doing the stretches take?